rwbl/web-app-site-control/README.md

 #### WASC-Box
 Fun project, which is a custom LEGO® creation displaying WASC data and control functions (LEGO is a trademark of the LEGO Group).
 Hardware: Raspberry Pi Zero W, LCD2004 display, 4 Pushbuttons.
 Software: Node-RED.

 _Note_: Solution not finalized - work in progress on push-button handling & integrating LEDs.
-The initial solution displays climate data (MQTT) and a clock.
+The initial solution displays climate data (received via MQTT) and a clock.
 The green push-button sets the setpoint of a Homematic IP thermostat, the white push-button shuts the Raspberry Pi down.

 ![wasc-box](https://user-images.githubusercontent.com/47274144/79644032-87bbaf80-81a6-11ea-94b5-c56f0894e807.png)